diegomzalez/Node-Basics/README.md

 ## Thread Pool
 If the Event Loop cannot resolve some heavy events, the Thread Pool will manage and resolve these events asynchronously.
 Then send them to the Event Queue.

+## Enviroment Variables
+The Environments variables are datas that we can get outside our code.

+To declarate an environment variables, we can use the following syntax:

+cost envVar =

+So then we can assign any value executing our script:

+envVar=EXAMPLE node example.js

+## Nodemon
+nodemon is a tool that helps develop node.js based applications by automatically restarting the node application when file changes in the directory are detected.

+## Installation
+Either through cloning with git or by using npm (the recommended way):

+npm install -g nodemon

+# Asynchronous

+## Callbacks
+JavaScript callbacks are executed in the sequence they are called.
+Not in the sequence they are defined.

+## Callback Hell
+Hell callbacks occur when you start to pass a function as a parameter that in turn calls another function as a parameter, and so on up to n numbers.

+## Promises
+Promises are a more elegant and readable syntax for making callbacks, thus creating a much more scalable and understandable code for all people.

+## Async-Await
+To avoid that everything looks asynchronous, and that the syntax is more readable, sequential operations such as making a file to be processed, uploading it to have a URL and then sending it to a database.
+Async and Await allow us to explicitly define a function as asynchronous and wait for the function to finish.
+It will not be blocking the main thread, as it will be waiting for it to be resolved with the event loop.